-While an employee is absent from his usual place of residence for the purpose of his duties for at least 1 night, then he is entitled to a tax-free allowance within South Africa as follows:
+If an employee is absent from his usual place of residence for the purpose of his duties for at least one night, then he is entitled to a tax-free allowance as follows:

-- where the accommodation to which that allowance or advance relates is in South Africa, an amount equal to: - (a) R60 if the allowance/advance is paid to defray the cost of incidental subsistence expenses; or - (b) R196 if the allowance/advance is paid to defray the cost of meals and incidental subsistence expenses, i.e., beverages, room service, etc.; and - where the accommodation to which the allowance relates is outside South Africa, an amount equal to US\$190 is applicable.
-This allowance only applies to continuous periods, not exceeding 6 weeks away from home
+- where the accommodation to which that allowance or advance relates is in South Africa, an amount equal to: - (a) R63.50 per day if the allowance/advance is paid to defray the cost of incidental subsistence expenses; or - (b) R208 per day if the allowance/advance is paid to defray the cost of meals and incidental subsistence expenses, i.e., beverages, room service, etc.; and - where the accommodation to which the allowance relates is outside South Africa, an amount equal to a maximum of US\$200 per day is applicable.
+This allowance only applies to continuous periods, not exceeding 6 weeks away from home.